-Origin, insertion, innervation and function of the rectus abdominis muscle.
+Attachments, innervation and functions of the rectus abdominis muscle.

 Hello again everyone!
 It’s Matt from Kenhub, and in this tutorial, we will discuss the rectus abdominis.
 The rectus abdominis muscle is a vertically running muscle of the anterior abdominal muscle group.
 The anterior abdominal muscles are part of the abdominal wall musculature.
 They tense the anterior abdominal wall together with the lateral abdominal muscles.
 The anterior abdominal muscles consist of the rectus abdominis muscle and the pyramidalis muscle.

 As mentioned, the focus of this video is the rectus abdominis muscle.
 The rectus abdominis originates at the pubis, between the pubic tubercle and symphysis, and inserts on the 5th to 7th costal cartilages the xiphoid process of the sternum.
 It passes through the rectus sheath, a tendinous muscle envelope built by the aponeurosis of the lateral abdominal muscles.

 It has 3-4 horizontal tendinous intersections which are adhered to the anterior layer of the rectus sheath giving it its multi-bellied appearance, although anyone with a 6-pack or washboard abs would probably not appreciate the term multi-bellied.
 These are traces of the segmental arrangement during embryogenesis or also known as metamerism.